14 Popular Countertop Edge Profiles Today

 A Chamfer has a distinct, angled look that adds a contemporary touch to any kitchen.

 It is defined by its 45-degree angled corner right on the upper edge of your countertop.

-Because of its design, a Chamfered edge profile can withstand accidental blows from blunt objects, such as heavy pots and pans, that may happen any time in the kitchen.
+Because of its design, a chamfered edge profile can withstand accidental blows from blunt objects, such as heavy pots and pans, that may happen at any time in the kitchen.
 It minimizes the chance of chipping or breakage, which may occur along the edges of your countertop.

-Lastly, a Chamfered edge makes it safer for your kids, as it does not have any sharp corners.
+Lastly, a chamfered edge makes it safer for your kids, as it has no sharp corners.

 A Pencil Round is a slightly rounded corner that gives a warm, soft profile on any kitchen countertop.

 It’s a simple detail that goes well with either a classic or contemporary kitchen.

 The pencil round appears similar to an eased profile; the only difference is its slight curvature on the edges’ top and bottom corner(s).

 With pencil round’s sleek, smooth finish, you won’t worry about those sharp edges.
 It makes your countertop appear thicker and chip-resistant without compromising the safety of your kids in the kitchen.